sbozarth/homebridge-lc7001/README.md

 --------- | -----------
-platform | This is coded into the plugin and must match PLATFORM_NAME in src/settings.ts; do not change one unless you change the other. name | This is whatever you would like it to be; it is what shows up in the Homebridge log. lc7001-hostname | If you do not specify the hostname/IP of the LC7001, the default of "LCM1.local" will be used.
+platform | This is coded into the plugin and must match PLATFORM_NAME in src/settings.ts; do not change one unless you change the other. name | This is whatever you would like it to be; it is what shows up in the Homebridge log. lc7001-password | If your LC7001 has authentication enabled, you will need to supply the password in this field. lc7001-hostname | If you do not specify the hostname/IP of the LC7001, the default of "LCM1.local" will be used.
 "LCM1.local" is a mDNS hostname that the LC7001 will answer.
 "LCM1.local" can be replaced with any hostname or IP address that can be resolved by the net.Socket Node.js object. lc7001-port | If you do not specify the TCP port number for the LC7001, the default of 2112 will be used. lc7001-localaddress | Allows you to specify which source IP address will be used to contact the LC7001.